opendatateam/udata/docs/configuration.md

 The configuration file is simply a Python file exporting some variables.

-uData use some flask extensions and so provides all avaiable options for theses extensions.
+uData uses some Flask extensions and so provides all available options for these extensions.
 Most of the time, it tries to provide some sane defaults.

 ## Flask and global behavior options